josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 </div>

 The guard might return its boolean answer synchronously.
-But in many cases, the guard can't produce an answer synchronously.
+But in many cases, the guard cannot produce an answer synchronously.
 The guard could ask the user a question, save changes to the server, or fetch fresh data.
 These are all asynchronous operations.